Parable of the Renegades [BETA Version]

 The patient nodded nervously in response.
 He was sure that Rhea intended to restart his heart with a defibrillator, but when he peered down at his chest, all he saw clasped in Rhea’s hands were a pair of gold medals that were moments ago, framed and hanging on the wall.

 Again, he winced when the hair on the back of his head got grasped by a shivering hand.

 “You told me you dove in and pulled him out of the water, yeah?”
 Lucas interrogated him.
 Davis nodded to say, “yes.”

 “I can understand your shirt, but if that’s the case, then why are your pants and shoes not wet?”

 “I-I t-took them off?”
 Davis tried to say.

 “Why did you stutter?”
-Lucas grinned, malevolence adorning his face.
+Lucas grinned, a strange sort of malevolence adorning his face.

 It was at that moment that Davis found his face forcefully planted into the wall again.

 Rhea sighed.
 “Rule of three, Lucas.
 Rule of three.”